Eekagen/Weather/README.md

 # Weather
-Create a script to obtain data and store it.
+Create a script to obtain(artificially generated for now) data and store it.
 Eventually use the data for visualization.